zongruxie4/godev/docs/MCP-ADD-TOOLS.md

 3. Implement `GetMCPToolsMetadata() []ToolMetadata` method on handlers
 4. Use `mcpToolsFromHandler` in MCP registration layer

-No dependencies on GoLite-specific code required.
+No dependencies on TinyWasm-specific code required.